Unity-Technologies/UnityPlayground/README.md

 ##Description##

-A collection of simple scripts to create 2D physics game, intended for giving workshops to an audience and quickly enable them to make games in Unity.
+A collection of simple scripts to create 2D physics game, intended for giving workshops to an audience of beginner game developers to quickly enable them to make games in Unity.

 ##Documentation